 [Screen shows “Weekly Market Outlook with Jeffrey Kleintop”]

-[Jeff holds up a sign labelled “Sorry We’re Closed”]
+[Jeff holds up a sign of the word/company name “Nvidia "]

 [Jeff holds up sign saying "Thank You"]